Running Out of Time (song)

 "Running Out of Time" is a song by the American rock band Paramore.
 It was released on May 23, 2023, by Atlantic Records as the fourth single from the band's sixth studio album This Is Why (2023).
 Hayley Williams, Taylor York, and Zac Farro wrote the song in the early stages of the album's production, and Carlos de la Garza produced it.
 The band premiered the song at a concert at the Grand Ole Opry on February 7, 2023, and performed it on Jimmy Kimmel Live! on February 14.

 Described by critics as a pop-rock and dance-rock song, "Running Out of Time" deals with time management and comments on social anxieties over death, aging, and losing friends.
 Williams said the song was influenced by her personal struggle with punctuality and her friendship with Taylor Swift.
-Critics positively reviewed the song, praising its lyrics as playful and its composition as well-balanced.
+Critics positively reviewed the song, praising its lyrics as playful and its composition as well balanced.
 In 2023, the song peaked on the New Zealand Hot Singles chart, the UK Singles Chart, and the Billboard Hot Rock & Alternative Songs and Rock Airplay charts in the United States, and ranked on Billboards year-end Alternative Airplay chart.

 Ivanna Borin directed a music video for "Running Out of Time" that Paramore released on February 16, 2023.
 In the video, Williams enters an Alice in Wonderland-themed world, where she confronts the anxieties addressed in the song.
 The video received praise for its costuming, including vintage Vivienne Westwood and contemporary Rodarte outfits.

 Background and release

 After Paramore released their critically acclaimed fifth studio album After Laughter in 2017 and cut their fourth world tour short, the band took its first hiatus since its formation in 2004.
 During that hiatus, the band's members focused on their mental health and pursued individual projects.
-In May 2020, the band's lead singer Hayley Williams stated that their sixth album would be guitar-driven, and in January 2022, she confirmed that the band had begun recording their sixth studio album in late 2021.
+In May 2020, the band's lead singer, Hayley Williams, stated that their next album would be guitar-driven, and in January 2022, she confirmed that the band had begun recording the album in late 2021.

-In September 2022, Paramore announced its sixth studio album This Is Why.
-The album's lead single "This Is Why" was released on September 28, 2022.
-The band also revealed plans for a tour to promote the album that would start in October 2022.
-The album's second single "The News" was released on December 8, 2022, and its third single "C'est Comme Ça" was released on January 12, 2023.
+In September 2022, Paramore announced the upcoming release of their sixth album, This Is Why.
+The album's title track and lead single "This Is Why" was released on September 28.
+The band also revealed plans for a tour to promote the album that would start in October.
+The album's second single "The News" was released on December 8, and its third single "C'est Comme Ça" was released on January 12, 2023.